Health & Safety Executive definition of stress

 • Get Careers guidance and Redundancy Advice to discuss a range of options open to you.
 You do have choices available.
 This could be information on academic, vocational or leisure courses or training and information on different careers and employment possibilities which match your skills.

-• Advanced Hypnotherapy can reinforce any changes identified above on a subconscious level, as you can listen to your individualised relaxation CD, with positive suggestions, whilst you are at home See Therapies
+• Advanced Hypnotherapy can reinforce any changes identified above on a subconscious level, as you can listen to your individualised relaxation audio, with positive suggestions, whilst you are at home See Therapies

 • 'Hands on' Reflexology, Reiki, Indian head massage and Herbal ear candling can try and help with physical and mental balance, some of which can be combined to help you relax in the calming lavender treatment room.
 See Therapies